 What you eat affects the air you exhale – such as the foods you eat like garlic and onions, which can contribute to breath odor.
 Once the food is absorbed into the bloodstream, it is transferred to the lungs, where it is expelled.
 Brushing, flossing, and mouthwash will only mask the odor temporarily.

 Bad breath can also be caused by Xerostomia or dry mouth.
 This occurs when the flow of saliva decreases.
 Dry mouth may be caused by various medications, salivary gland problems or continuously breathing through the mouth.
-Suffer from dry mouth symptoms and we may prescribe an artificial saliva, suggest using sugarless candy or increasing your fluid intake.
+Suffer from dry mouth symptoms and we may prescribe an artificial saliva, suggest using sugarless candy that contains xylitol, or increasing your fluid intake.

 Bad breath may be caused by a medical disorder, such as a local infection in the respiratory tract, chronic sinusitis, postnasal drip, chronic bronchitis, diabetes, gastrointestinal disturbance, liver or kidney ailment.